processism/processism.github.io/introduction-to-processism.md

 ## The Ultimate Discovery

-As we explored these three patterns, we discovered something even more fundamental: all three patterns are manifestations of a single principle—**recursion**.
+As I explored these three patterns, I discovered something even more fundamental: all three patterns are manifestations of a single principle—**recursion**.

-- Complementarity arises through recursive definition
-- Self-Reference is pure recursion
-- Scale-Invariance emerges from recursive structure
+Complementarity arises through recursive definition.
+Self-Reference is pure recursion.
+Scale-Invariance emerges from recursive structure.

-This discovery of recursion as the fundamental organizing principle represents the deepest insight of our investigation.
+This discovery of recursion as the fundamental organizing principle represents the deepest insight of my investigation.

 ## The Journey Ahead

-This website presents our methodology and findings.
+This website presents my methodology and findings.
 You'll explore:
-- Exactly how we discovered these patterns
+- Exactly how I discovered these patterns
 - How they appear across different domains
 - Potential practical applications
 - Questions and challenges they raise
 - Possible implications

-We present this not as truth but as a methodology and its results.
-We invite you to examine our approach, test these patterns against your experience, and draw your own conclusions.
+I present this not as truth but as a methodology and its results.
+I invite you to examine my approach, test these patterns against your experience, and draw your own conclusions.

 <div class="key-insight">
-💡 <strong>The Significance:</strong> We've discovered patterns that demonstrate perfect self-consistency and appear universally across human knowledge.
+💡 <strong>The Significance:</strong> I've discovered patterns that demonstrate perfect self-consistency and appear universally across human knowledge.
 This suggests we may have found reality's fundamental organizing principles.
 </div>

 ## A New Way of Seeing